roundpixel/app_pillassist/README.md

 #### Code scaffolding

-Run `ng generate component -is --flat folder-name/component-name --module=module-name.module` to generate a new component.
+Run `ng g c -is --flat folder-name/component-name --module=module-name.module` to generate a new component.
 - `-is` means you don't create a separate scss file;
 - `--flat` means it won't create a subfolder;
 - you have to fill in `component-name` yourself;